department-of-veterans-affairs/vets-api/app/workers/education_form/README.md

 ```
 application_id = ###
-new_region = one of 'eastern', 'western', 'southern', or 'central'
+new_region = one of 'eastern', 'western', or 'central'
 application = EducationBenefitsClaim.find(application_id)
 application.reprocess_at(region)
 ```